kiwipower/nutkin/README.md

 It is currently being developed for use with the [Electric Imp](https://electricimp.com) flavour of Squirrel but should be (mostly) applicable to any use case.

 ## About Squirrel
-If you're new to Squirrel, it's probably best to start with the Electric Imp [Squirrel Programming Guide](https://electricimp.com/docs/squirrel/squirrelcrib/).
-Please also read the [Developer Guides](https://electricimp.com/docs/resources/).
+If you're new to Squirrel, it's probably best to start with the Electric Imp [Squirrel Programming Guide](https://electricimp.com/docs/squirrel/squirrelcrib/) and the [Developer Guides](https://electricimp.com/docs/resources/).

 ## Getting Started
 To build Nutkin you require [Builder](https://www.npmjs.com/package/Builder) and the [Squirrel](http://www.squirrel-lang.org) compiler.
-These instructions assume that you already have [Node/npm](http://nodejs.org) and [brew](http://brew.sh/) installed.
+These instructions assume that you are using a Mac and already have [Node/npm](http://nodejs.org) and [brew](http://brew.sh/) installed.
 ```
 npm i -g Builder
 brew install squirrel